 It always starts small

 There are some scant exceptions to this rule.
-For example, the first day Warren Buffett opened a Twitter account, he had 60,000 followers in an hour, and 100,000 within two hours.
+For example, the first day Warren Buffett opened an X account, he had 60,000 followers in an hour, and 100,000 within two hours.
 However, in this scenario, you need to consider that Warren Buffett was technically an influencer before he created a social media account.
 Everybody starts with zero followers and zero influence; that’s important to remember if you’re hesitant about trying to amass more followers, or if you can’t see your current influencer targets as anyone other than the rock stars of the present.
 Everyone is human, everyone makes mistakes, and everyone starts out unpopular.

 Steady streams provide a foundation